🚀 Introduction

 1. Cloud Streaming Server Storage

 Cloud storage offers virtually unlimited capacity and flexibility.
-Many streaming server providers integrate with CDNs to enhance bandwidth performance.
+Many streaming server providers integrate with CDNs to enhance bandwidth performance and reduce the load on the origin server.

 2. Hybrid Storage Models

-• CDN Integration: Use a CDN to improve delivery speeds worldwide, especially for a cloud streaming server.
+• CDN Integration: Use a CDN to improve delivery speeds worldwide, especially for a cloud streaming server, by bringing content closer to the edge user.

 This streaming server setup guide will help you match your streaming needs to the right streaming server plans and storage options.